-Unhatched eggs collected from failed Squam between 2005 and 2007 revealed high levels of a number of contaminants, including PBDE (flame retardants), PFOS (stain guards, firefighting foam), PCB (industrial insulating/cooling agents), DDT and its breakdown product DDE and chlordane (pesticides), and dioxins and furans (PCDD/F's; byproducts of industrial processes).
-Levels of contaminants from Squam during 2005-2007 were up to seven times higher than levels found in eggs collected from lakes throughout New Hampshire, Maine, and New York, as well as higher than the periods before and after these critical years on Squam.
-Some of these contaminants were present at levels that have been shown to affect the health and reproductive success of other bird species (Figure 4).
+Unhatched eggs collected from failed Squam nests between 2005 and 2007 revealed high levels of a number of contaminants, including PBDE (flame retardants), PFOS (stain guards, firefighting foam), PCB (industrial insulating/cooling agents), DDT and its breakdown product DDE and chlordane (pesticides), and dioxins and furans (PCDD/F's; byproducts of industrial processes).
+Levels of contaminants from Squam during 2005-2007 were up to six times higher than levels found in eggs collected from lakes throughout New Hampshire, Maine, and New York, as well as higher than the periods before and after these critical years on Squam.
+Although it is not known how these contaminants impact loons, some of the contaminants were present at levels that have been shown to affect the health and reproductive success of other bird species (Figure 4).